sarapohland/parce-nav/README.md

 python navigation/control/planning/test.py <xml_file> --test_data lunar-nav
 ```

 As usual, test_data is used to indicate which dataset should be used for visualization.
 The xml_file should be the configuration file chosen or created in the previous step.
 This command will save examples of the regional competency estimates, the score associated with sampled trajectories, the sampled trajectories below the specified threshold, and the selected trajectory for each image in the ID and OOD test sets to a folder called `results/planning/`.

 Alternatively, you can use the example argument to indicate a single example in the OOD test set to be used for evaluation.
 Doing so will save the single example image to a folder called `results/examples/`.
 Optionally, you can also specify the initial position of the vehicle using the init_x and init_y arguments and the goal position using the goal_x and goal_y arguments.

 ## 8) Design Path-Tracking Controller

 ### 8a.
 Define the controller parameters

 To design the path-tracking control algorithm, you must specify the parameters for the controller in a configuration file like the examples given in `navigation/control/configs/`.
-If you simply want to run with the default tracking parameters used for evaluation, you can skip this step and use the config files provided in this folder.
+If you simply want to run with the default tracking parameters used for evaluation, you can use the config files provided in this folder, but you will need to change the file locations to match your (absolute) file paths.
 More details on the configurations are provided in the configs [README](https://github.com/sarapohland/parce/tree/main/navigation/control/configs/README.md).
 Note that you do not need to define all these parameters to evaluate the tracking algorithm, but many are relevant.

 ### 8b.
 Evaluate the tracking controller

-To evaluate the performance of the path-tracking controller, first bring up the lunar simulation:
+To evaluate the performance of the path-tracking controller, first bring up the lunar simulation within the lunar-sim environment:

 ```
 roslaunch lunar_gazebo lunar_test.launch world:=train_world